 Under the federal Family and Medical Leave Act, employees who meet the Act’s eligibility requirements are eligible to take unpaid leave for certain reasons.
 An in-depth explanation of the FMLA is explained in the “Employee Rights and Responsibilities Under the Family Medical Leave Act.”
 For certain types of leaves the University requires that paid leave be substituted for all or part of a FMLA leave.

-The University has announced for Summer 2014 two Summer Schedule options for employees: an abbreviated work week and a voluntary time off benefit program.
+Again for summer, 2015, Suffolk University offers two schedule options for staff: an abbreviated work week and a voluntary time off program.

 Abbreviated Work Week